Sebobo/Shel.Neos.Schema/Readme.md

 Feel free to open a PR to add more.
 We support the fields `title`, `description` and `x-intellij-html-description` for html docs.

+## Features for Neos nodetypes:

+Autocompletion, typehints, validation and inline docs are available also for node migrations files.
+Custom transformations & filters and their options are of course not included.

 ## How to use

 ### PHPStorm / IntelliJ IDEA

+#### Simple option

+Install the [Neos plugin](https://plugins.jetbrains.com/plugin/9362-neos-support), it will automatically activate the latest nodetypes schema from this repository.

+#### Manual configuration (nodetypes)

 Follow the [official instruction](https://www.jetbrains.com/help/phpstorm/json.html#ws_json_schema_add_custom) and add the url: